 Based on their training goals and preferences, interns have historically been assigned three major (4-month) rotations with three different psychologists during their year at Holland Bloorview Kids Rehabilitation Hospital.
 Rotations are described in detail in a later section.
 Please note that the rotations are subject to change pending staff availability.
 Most interns can expect to get at least some exposure to both neuropsychology and ASD populations.
 However, the level of training and depth of exposure to these specialized diagnostic services will vary, depending on the background, experience and goals of the intern.
 Interns pursuing doctoral training in neuropsychology may be offered a more intense exposure to the field.
 Other interns will be offered more of an introduction to the practice of neuropsychology.
 Similarly, interns with a strong interest in ASD diagnosis may wish to acquire proficiency with the Autism Diagnostic Observation Schedule (ADOS-2), a primary diagnostic tool, whereas others may be interested in an introduction to the diagnosis of ASD.
 In considering rotations, it is important to emphasize that our program is a clinical training program.
 Thus, while our program offers unique opportunities to learn about specialized populations, interns are expected to choose rotations so that they are exposed to a variety of different populations.
 This ensures that interns are provided with adequate breadth of clinical experiences.
 The order of rotations varies depending on both the needs of the interns and the availability of their respective supervisors.

-Interns can also consider doing a rotation in our "Get up and Go" Persistent Pain Service, which would include individual therapy as well as experience with group-based intervention.
+Interns can also consider doing a rotation in our "Get up and Go" Persistent Pain Service, which would include individual therapy as well as experience with groupbased intervention.

-Interns may also be assigned a minor rotation in cognitive behavioural therapy (CBT) group intervention, typically spanning the months of September through May/June.
-Most interns will receive training with the Facing Your Fears group CBT program and will have the opportunity to work in both the parent and the children's group.
 Based on availability, interns may receive training with the Coping Kids group CBT program for children in our Neuromotor service.
 Depending on referral volume, minor rotations in individual therapy may also be arranged with clients from the Neuromuscular Team, Neuromotor Team, and Inpatient Brain Injury and Rehabilitation Team.
-Opportunities are often available to work individually with children on the Facing Your Fears waiting list who are not able to participate in groups.
-In these cases interns would learn how to adapt the Facing Your Fears curriculum to working with individual child-parent dyads.
 Within the BIRT program, interns may wish to train in the Teen Online Problem Solving (TOPS) program minor rotation to provide therapeutic support to adolescents and their families coping with the common cognitive and behavioural challenges that follow traumatic brain injury